 - 3. This criterion only applies in relation to staff, whether teaching or non-teaching, with a permanent contract to work predominantly at the School (not Trust employees in the REAch2 cluster or central teams).
 The application of this criterion will be subject to confirmation by an independent Trust non-executive that, on the evidence available, the member of staff has been recruited to fill a post where there is a demonstrable skills shortage.
 Staff must contact the School Headteacher when applying for a place under this criterion.
 The Headteacher will provide a letter to the Trust and Local Authority Admissions Team confirming the staff members' permanent employment.
 For the purposes of this criterion, 'children of School staff' is taken to include a son, daughter or step-son/daughter, or child who is adopted or fostered or for whom a special guardianship order is in place, in all cases providing they are living at the same address as the parent who is employed at the School - 4.
-The catchment area is as defined by the Local Authority.
+The catchment area is as defined by the Local Authority in commissioning Lawley Village Primary Academy as a new school to serve the housing development in the Lawley area.
 See appendix 1 on page 10. - 5.
 "Distance" is defined/measured as a straight line distance between a central point of the home and central point of the school buildings.
 Distances are measured using the Council's computerised mapping system.
 'Home address' is defined as "the normal residence of the parent(s) or legal guardian(s) who has care of the child.
 Where a child lives with parents with shared responsibility, each for part of the week, the home address will be considered to be the address of the parent where the child spends most time during the week.
 In the event of shared care, parents must opt to use one address for all preferences.